Branching random walk with infinite progeny mean: a tale of two tails: BRW with rapidly varying tails

 By our construction, $\max_{u \in A_{n,i}} S_{n,u,0} = \max_{u \in A_{n,i}} X_{e_u}$ is the $\lfloor |V_{n,1}|^{1-\delta_{i-1}} \rfloor$-th largest among the collection $\left\{X_{e_v} : v \in V_{n,1}\right\}.$ Having almost sure exponential growth of $|V_{n,1}|$, we obtain by \cref{normordernew}, $ \max_{u \in A_{n,i}} S_{n,u,0} \stackrel{a.s.}{\sim} L\left( \delta_{i-1}\log |V_{n,1}| \right) \stackrel{a.s.}{\sim} (\delta_{i-1}/\alpha)^{1/r}L\left( \log \size_n \right) $.
 Combining the previous two estimates, observing that

 and taking minimum over the partitions~$\Pi$, we obtain that almost surely,

 Solving the optimization and using \cref{eq:recursionalpha} completes the proof of the lemma. \end{proof}

-\begin{proof}[Proof of \cref{lighttailmain}, upper bound] Fix any $k \geq 1$.
+\begin{proof}[Proof of \cref{lighttailmain}, upper bound] In the proof, all almost sure statement are to be understood as almost surely on $(W>0)$.
+Fix any $k \geq 1$.
 Consider the tree only from generation $(n-k)$.
 This is a BRW, started with $|D_{n-k}|$ vertices and grown up to $k$ generations, with progeny distribution $G$ and displacement distribution $F$ satisfying Assumption~\ref{item:F1}.
-Since $Z_{n-k} =|D_{n-k}|$ grows doubly-exponentially almost surely, using \cref{upperlemma1}, we obtain the following upper bound.
+Since $\liminf_{n \to \infty} n^{-1} \log \log |D_{n-k}| = -\log \alpha >0$ almost surely, using \cref{upperlemma1}, we obtain the following upper bound.